Quick and Easy Gravy From Scratch

 3 cups warm stock (poultry, beef or vegetable stock) or use pan drippings, see note below

-1/2 teaspoon mushroom powder, optional
+1/2 teaspoon mushroom powder, optional, see our recipe

 1/2 tablespoon chopped fresh herbs or 1/2 teaspoon dried herbs (try sage, thyme or rosemary)